daudix/daudix.one/content/find/index.md

 List of places where you can ~~stalk~~ find me on:

 {% alert(note=true) %}
-This is not a complete list but rather places where I'm somewhat active.
+This is not a complete list, but rather list of places where I'm somewhat active.
 You can find me on other platforms as well, although make sure it's the real me by [asking](#contacts) first.
 {% end %}

 <small>From most active to the least ↓</small>